nfreq/whoopnet/README.md

 ## Hardware
 ### FPV Multirotors
 - Any multirotor with ELRS and a VRX that has HDMI OUT
-- Tiny Whoop class (sub-25-gram) multirotors:
+- 65mm class (sub-25-gram) multirotors:
   - **Mobula6 HDZero ECO 2024**
   - **Mobula6 Freestyle HD**
 - 3.5" class (sub-250-gram) multirotors: